skjyrte/e-commerce-store-api/README.md

 - Knex.js as a query builder for PostgreSQL.
 - JWT for user authentication.
 - bcrypt for password hashing.
+- docker containers for app and pg db.

 **Other features are in progress.**